senyosimpson/bank/bank/functional-programming/func-programming.md

     update_database(num)
     return num
 ```
-This example, while ridiculous, adequately highlights a side effect.
+This example, while simple, adequately highlights a side effect.
 When adding the numbers, a database is updated with a value of that number.
 This is a side effect and the outcome of the function every time it is executed is actually different considering it is adding data to a database.
 The reason that this can be difficult to reason about is that the function gives no indication such an effect would occur.

 ### Immutability